achakravarti/typster/README.md

 This is the first game that I'm building, after a couple of decades of failed attempts at getting around to start doing so.
-I was looking for a simple game idea to start with that would help me get my toes wet with game development in general and SDL specifically.
+I was looking for a simple game idea to start with that would help me get my toes wet with game development in general and SDL in particular.
 I initially thought of writing a Hangman clone, but this idea progressed to Typster.

 The basic premise of Typster is simple -- you need to type out the words being